kleinerman/dobie/docs/front_end_specs.rst

 Accesses
 --------

 In access section there are two screens.
-One of them lets view, add, modify and delete accesses selecting the person and seeing the accesses of this person with the name of the passage and its corresponding zone.
+One of them lets view, add, modify and delete accesses selecting the person and seeing the accesses of this person with the name of the door and its corresponding zone.

 .. image:: images_front_end_specs/access_per_pas.png

-The second screen, lets view, add, modify and delete accesses selecting the passage and seeing the accesses on this passage with the person name and its corresponding organization allowed to pass trough this passage.
+The second screen, lets view, add, modify and delete accesses selecting the door and seeing the accesses on this door with the person name and its corresponding organization allowed to pass trough this door.

 .. image:: images_front_end_specs/access_pas_per.png

-For the first screen **(Person -> Passage)**, the user should select the organization and the person which its accesses will be added, edited or removed.
+For the first screen **(Person -> Door)**, the user should select the organization and the person which its accesses will be added, edited or removed.
-In the right side of the screen, the accesses of the person will be shown with the description of the passage, its corresponding zone and a checkbox wich will show if the access is for all days of weeks.
+In the right side of the screen, the accesses of the person will be shown with the description of the door, its corresponding zone and a checkbox wich will show if the access is for all days of weeks.
 For this screen, to get all accesses of an specific person to show them in the right side the following method should be sent to the server:

 **Method:** GET